carpentries-incubator/docker-introduction/_episodes/07-docker-image-examples.md

 - "There are many ways you might use Docker and existing container images in your research project."
 ---

-Now that we have learned the basics of working with docker images and containers, let's apply what we learned to an example workflow.
+Now that we have learned the basics of working with Docker images and containers, let's apply what we learned to an example workflow.

 You may choose one or more of the following examples to practice using containers.